 Epic Games Now Pays Fortnite Creators

-According to the community, this payment approach has streamlined things.
+According to the community, the updated system has simplified earnings for many creators.
 But Epic is not done yet.
 This time, it will incorporate in-game transactions involving V-Bucks, allowing creators to profit from this as well.

 Change Aims to Better Reflect Impacts